Apply for a regional museums grant

 - storage and conservation material

-What cannot be funded
+What can't be funded

-All of the following cannot be funded:
+The following can't be funded:

 - fundraising or charitable events